silviamaggi/smd-com/_posts/2020-06-19-design-digested-black-women-in-ux.md

 title: Design, Digested 4.
 Black Women In UX, How To Foster Creativity And An Unimpressed Bowie
 categories: Creativity
 description: Design inspiration series.
 Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.
+excerpt: Design inspiration series.
+Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.
 featured-image: design-digested-4.jpg
 redirect_from:
   - /creativity/design-digested-4-black-women-in-ux-foster-creativity-bowie-scolded-mtv/